-The total VMT for the county as measured by Caltrans for the Stanislaus County Council of Governments is estimated at 11,921.87 (Caltrans 2023).
-Accordingly, the VMT associated with proposed commercial cannabis cultivation projects throughout the county is estimated to result in a very marginal increase in the total county VMT.
-Each project will be required to mitigate the project-specific impacts to the transportation network through standardized public facilities fees and other mitigation measures, based on the potential impacts.
-Such mitigation may include, but is not limited to, the installation of roadway and intersection improvements necessary to serve the Proposed Project.
-Therefore, based on the size and scope of the Proposed Project, when considered with the potential impacts of other reasonably foreseeable commercial cannabis cultivation and other projects in the unincorporated County, the contribution of the Proposed Project to roadway impacts would be less than cumulatively considerable.
+The total VMT for the County as measured by Caltrans for the Stanislaus County Council of Governments is estimated at 11,921.87 (Caltrans 2023).
+Accordingly, the VMT associated with proposed commercial cannabis cultivation projects throughout the county is estimated to result in a very marginal increase in the total County VMT.
+The adjacent Warehouse Project has not completed County review so transportation data for that project is unavailable.
+However, each project will be required to mitigate the project-specific impacts on the transportation network through standardized public facilities fees and other mitigation measures, based on the potential impacts.
+Such mitigation may include, but is not limited to, the installation of roadway and intersection improvements necessary to serve the project.
+Therefore, based on the size and scope of the Proposed Project, when considered with the potential impacts of other reasonably foreseeable commercial cannabis cultivation and other projects in the unincorporated County, the contribution of the subject project to roadway impacts would be less than cumulatively considerable.